On-campus accommodation for HEAR students and Students with Disabilities 2018 - 19

 In order to be considered for a HEAR reserved room:

 All HEAR reserved rooms are in Merville student residences.
 Please note there is no discounted rate for HEAR students so students and families should be aware of the fees before accepting a room.
-Information about UCD accomodation costs can be found here: http://www.ucd.ie/residences/residential-services/finance/fees2017-2018/
+Information about UCD accommodation costs can be found here: https://www.ucd.ie/residences/bookings/finance

 For further information please contact: